Omelicious/Sb3UGS-WIKI/First-Skinning.md

 ![First Skinning - 03](https://user-images.githubusercontent.com/104311725/221356465-981dc0b0-bad9-4ca3-984d-51cd5e4e5394.png)

 Creating the skeleton.
+You create joints inside the geometry with some length.

 ![First Skinning - 04](https://user-images.githubusercontent.com/104311725/221356466-d5849ec9-11d3-4761-92ff-f5a5ccec39c9.png)

 Binding the skeleton to the mesh.
 This results in getting some default weights for each vertex.
+If you have an original mesh from the game with close vertices, you would copy the skin weights afterwards to the new mesh.
+Without such a template mesh, you have to correct the skin by painting weights manually.

 ![First Skinning - 05](https://user-images.githubusercontent.com/104311725/221356468-6ea041b3-3f84-4a04-a75e-85f09082ca9f.png)

 Replacing in Sb3UGS.
 First the skeleton, then the mesh.
+When you select a bone from the bone list of the SkinnedMeshRenderer, the preview shows the weights for that bone.
+Colours are similar to Maya's.
+Only a weight of 1.0 would be white in Maya and is full red in Sb3UGS.

 ![First Skinning - 06](https://user-images.githubusercontent.com/104311725/221356469-c7bab003-d480-40ff-af9b-be0bd8fbec04.png)

-For the DynamicBone physics we copy a DynamicBone MB and drag joint2 onto m_Root.
+For the DynamicBone physics we copy a DynamicBone MB and drag the Transform joint2 onto m_Root in the MB.